bp4mc2/bp4mc2-zvg/tool-reqs/taxonomie/InvoerenWijzigen.md

 ## UC 16.
 To search and browse
 - search for concepts by labels

 ## UC 17.
-Possibility to add other comments
+To add other comments
 - such as derivation of the term, special or preferred uses of it, etc.

+## UC 22.
+To add examples of usage
+- e.g. how to link concepts in a meaningful way distinguishing between Agent, Actor, Object, Record etc.